OmpA S.Enteritidis

 Salmonella Typhi Haemolysin E Recombinant

-Recombinant S.Typhi HylE produced in E.coli is a non-glycosylated polypeptide chain having a molecular mass of 34 kDa and fused to a His tag at N-terminus.
+Recombinant S.Typhi HylE is produced in E.coli.
+It is a non-glycosylated polypeptide chain with a molecular weight of 34 kDa and contains a His tag fused to the N-terminus.

 Shipped with Ice Packs